rbangamm/fiddlr/README.md

 ## Background

-I originally thought of this when trying to find a Python IDE online that allowed for sharing and updating code snippets, but couldn't find one that didn't require signing up.
+I originally thought of this when trying to find an online Python IDE that allowed users to share and update existing code snippets, but couldn't find one that didn't require signing up.